kcroker/lappd_digest/README.md

 ./mk01_calibrate.py -l -a 5858 ignored 1 0 > ascii_events
 ```

-1. This listens to UDP port 5858 (on all interfaces) for MK01 events, and dumps them.
+1. This listens to UDP port 5858 (on all interfaces) for MK01 events, and dumps them
+in *time order*.
+So the 0th sample will correspond to the first sample read in time.

 Note that no control commands are issued to any boards.